 FluentU is a website and mobile app that gathers real-world German videos—such as news clips, movie trailers, music videos—for use as educational materials.

 This technique is important because it allows you to start engaging with the language more naturally from the get-go, rather than memorizing theoretical conversations as many competing apps do.
 It has a quiz feature and keeps track of your vocabulary words.
 However, it is less of a traditionally structured course and more of a tool to engage with the language.
 This aspect makes it excellent for more casual learning.

 While the app is useful for more practical German, it does not have any features for speech and only has limited written vocabulary exercises.
 Learning through immersive listening is useful for most people, but other folks will miss out on speech improvement.

 However, if you’re most interested in being able to casually understand the language and watch fun clips, FluentU is a great tool to inspire you to get familiar with German.
 Otherwise, FluentU could be combined with other services that have a more robust practice feature.
 And at $20 per month for the yearly subscription and $30 per month for the month-to-month option, it’s on the affordable side.

 Best for Learning in a Traditional Setting : Goethe-Institut

 The Goethe-Institut is a highly respected cultural institution dedicated to sharing and promoting German culture around the world, with offices from New York to Cairo.

-Your tutor will be a freelancer with varying levels of teaching experience; the more expensive teachers (who sometimes charge as much as $60 an hour) will have taught at language schools or have a teaching certificate and be able to explain grammar to you.
-The inexpensive educators (for as low as $4 an hour) are for 60 minutes of casual conversation with a native speaker or someone with high proficiency.
+Your tutor will be a freelancer with varying levels of teaching experience.
+The more expensive teachers—who sometimes charge as much as $80 an hour—will have taught at language schools or have a teaching certificate and will be able to explain grammar to you.
+The inexpensive educators—for as low as $4 an hour—are for 60 minutes of casual conversation with a native speaker or someone with high proficiency.